henriquesimoes/subject-finder-bot/README.md

-# my-chat-bot
+# subject-finder-bot
-Demonstrate the core capabilities of the Microsoft Bot Framework
+Finds information about a subject available at the [State University of Campinas (Unicamp)][12] by its code name.

-This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework][1], and it currently fetches the subject name and the subject description provided by the Academic Directory (DAC) of Unicamp when the user inputs a subject code name (such as MC102) and text it back to the user.
+So far, it only fetches subjects taught at the Computing Institute.

+This bot started being developed as part of a Hackathon event made by Microsoft on March 11th, 2019 that took place in Unicamp.

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher